 How to get to Salzburg

-Salzburg is located between Munich and Vienna, making it easy to travel to Salzburg by plane, train, or long-distance bus.
+Nestled between Munich and Vienna, Salzburg is perfectly positioned for travellers arriving by plane, train, or long-distance bus.

 How to Arrive to Salzburg